-To dream of attacking or being attacked often relates to issues of control in your life, and your own vulnerability.
+Dreams about being beaten or being attacked often relate to issues of control in your life, and your own vulnerability.
 Even if you feel you are in complete control of your life, you may still have an attacking dream, because deep down, you could be waging a war to stay in control, and fear what would happen if you lost control.
 Being attacked in a dream is not usually about wanting to hurt yourself or others, but can be about your own unresolved internal conflict.
 They can disturb with their violence, but attacking dreams often show a way to peaceful resolution.

 Being attacked in a dream (or attacking another) can feel challenging to address because these dreams are often asking questions such as: